wanghailei/sror/upgrade.md

-****

-# Upgrade a Rails app
+## Upgrade a Rails app

-## Verify the Rails version of an app
+### Verify the Rails version of an app

 ==Note that the terminal commands will work only when you are inside the Rails application directory, otherwise, it will display the latest installed version of Rails on your system.== If the application is using a different version specified in the Gemfile, it may not be accurate.

 1\.
 Via the Gemfile.lock: The Gemfile.lock in a Rails application specifies the exact versions of each gem that the application is using.
 Look for the line specifying the rails gem version in this file.

 2\.
-Via the command line:cIn the terminal, navigate to the directory of your Rails app and use the command `rails -v` .
+Via the command line: In the terminal, navigate to the directory of your Rails app and use the command `rails -v` .
 This will display the current version of Rails the application is using.

 3\.
 Via the Rails console: Another option is to open the Rails console with the command rails console or `rails c`, then print the Rails version with `Rails.version`.

-## Upgrade the Rails version of an app
+### Upgrade the Rails version of an app

 Frist step: Update the gem and its dependencies.
 Modify the Rails gem version in your Gemfile, then run: